 Thanks for visiting!
-We're looking forward to bringing you lots of informative content about the difference between what (a) many think of as operating a vehicle and driving a car and (b) what is or should be thought of as actual road navigation.
+We're looking forward to bringing you lots of informative content about the difference between (a) what many people consider "driving" and (b) what we consider "road navigation."

 And we'll start by sharing our story: Ashburn Driving School is the result of many years of prayer and hopes of starting a family-owned business.